Operations before COVID-19

 Meanwhile on 3 July in rural Gulmi patients injured in a landslide were taken to Tribuwan Teaching Hospital and Birendra Sainik Hospital for further treatment.
 Patients suffered serious head injuries and multiple fractures.

-5,000 Patients Served in the last 3 Months
+5,000 Patients Served in April, May and June

 In a Facebook post of 23 June Nepal Ambulance Service President Ranjit Acharya shared the above table.